wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.4.2 =
+This is a minor update thats adds the make_clickable() WordPress function to convert plain text URI to HTML links.

 = 1.4.1 =
 This update adds additional security features.
 It also adds a CRON schedule